Get ready to change a life . . . including your own.

 • After the interview, you can start investigating travel arrangements on your end while one of our admin volunteers will check your references.
 Note that you are not officially accepted into the program until we have completed your references.
 This usually takes less than a week.

 • We will stay in contact as you plan your trip!
-We will provide orientation info and introduce you to your project manager prior to your arrival.
+You will receive orientation info and an introduction to your project manager prior to your arrival.

 • For more information, please contact us at email@example.com.